Welcome to the

 Tier 1 – The overhead

-Tier 1 is all things going on beyond your property lines, it is the climate, the local flora and fauna, the sun and seasons, and even migration patterns.
-It is potentially the mountains or the lake or the ocean that you live near that might change the air quality, the light and the humidity of your garden.
-In a practical sense it is overhead power lines and obstructions but it is also the local vernacular and history – the Genius Loci.
-Let the landscape tell you it’s own story.
+Tier 1 is all things going on beyond your property lines; it is the climate, the local flora and fauna, the sun and seasons, and even migration patterns.
+It is potentially the mountains, the lake, or the ocean that you live near that might change the air quality, the light, and the humidity of your garden.
+In a practical sense, it is overhead power lines and obstructions, but it is also the local vernacular and history – the Genius Loci.
+Let the landscape tell you its own story.
 Let the Genius Loci give you clues about how to plan a garden design.

 These things are all influencing your landscape – and your landscape is part of all these things.